Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 In total, 7 cards are dealt to each player, and 6 cards to the table face-up to form the field.

+If 4 cards of the same month are dealt to the table, then a misdeal is declared (since these 4 cards are impossible to capture).
+In this case, the cards are thrown in, shuffled again, and re-dealt.

 > ![6field7hand_3players_setup.png](/hanafuda/6field7hand_3players_setup.png =400x)
 {.is-success}

 # Teyaku
 # Card Values